 styrofoam to see how polymers like plastic are made.

-SOLVE THE ACID/BASE MYSTERY: Students make their own purple cabbage juice indicator, then use it to determine
+SOLVE THE ACID/BASE MYSTERY Students make their own purple cabbage juice indicator, then use it to determine the

 how water helps to form a beautifully colored crystal.